Algorithmic realization of the solution to the sign conflict problem for hanging nodes on hp-hexahedral N\'ed\'elec elements: Model Problem and Numerical Tests

-Notice that we have chosen the plane wave injection for the incident field \cite[Section I.3.2.a]{Dis:Lebbe:2016}.
-The numerical solution of the resulting linear system is rather challenging, as it is ill-posed.
-So specialized methods have to be employed.
-A well-known approach to address the time-harmonic Maxwell's equation is based on combining direct solvers and domain decomposition methods \cite{art:Gander:OptimizedSchwarz:12,art:Kinnewig:DD26:21}.
-Here the basic idea is to divide the problem into small enough sub-problem so that a direct solver can handle each sub-problem.
-Another approach is to find suitable preconditioners for iterative solvers, for example, with the help of H-matrices.
-As the computation of such preconditioners is quite challenging, these methods often have to be combined with a domain decomposition method \cite{Parvizi:23}.
+We briefly comment on the numerical solution of the resulting linear systems, which is rather challenging as it is ill-posed.
+Consequently, specialized methods have to be employed.
+A well-known approach to address the time-harmonic Maxwell's equation is based on combining direct solvers and domain decomposition methods \cite{Art:Gander:OptimizedSchwarz:12,Art:Kinnewig:DD26:21}.
+Here, the basic idea is to divide the problem into small enough sub-problems so that a direct solver can handle each sub-problem.
+Another approach is to find suitable preconditioners for iterative solvers, for example, with the help of $\mathcal{H}$-matrices \cite{Art:FauParMel:23}.
+As the computation of such preconditioners is quite challenging, these methods can be combined with a domain decomposition method \cite{Art:Parvizi:23}.